Python Setup & related tips

 Windows Package Manager

-Windows’ official package manager that operates like yum, apt, etc., is still in the ‘works’; in the meantime, it’s worth getting Chocolatey set up.
-As this makes some installation activities a lot easier.
+Windows’ official package manager, which operates like yum, apt, etc., is still in the ‘works’; in the meantime, it’s worth setting up Chocolatey.
+This makes some installation activities a lot easier.
 Details for this are located at – https://chocolatey.org/install.

 One Python to rule them all